ii / Hummingbirds

 Like the diorama, Jungle Orchids and Hummingbirds is an illusory representation of the tropics, a commercial spectacle for visitors to observe and envision themselves encountering in person.

-Heade manifests ecological reflexivity in Jungle Orchid and Hummingbirds through a physical deformation of perspective that creates not only a structural, but also ideological “instability of every point of view.”30 Responsive to the painting's reception as a painterly peep show for Western audiences, Heade's manipulation of the scene reflects the colonial theft and fragmentation of sights and specimens that leave behind an inverted patchwork landscape.
+Heade manifests ecological reflexivity in Jungle Orchid and Hummingbirds through a physical deformation of perspective that creates both a structural and ideological “instability of every point of view.”30 Responsive to the painting's reception as a painterly peep show for Western audiences, Heade's manipulation of the scene reflects the colonial theft and fragmentation of sights and specimens that leave behind an inverted patchwork landscape.

-In addition to altering the background, Heade distorts the integrity of each specimen.
-He renders each hummingbird with anatomical accuracy, however, animates the creatures in a manner that challenges their evolutionary ability.
+In addition to altering the background, Heade distorts the hummingbirds.
+He renders each specimen with anatomical accuracy, however, animates the creatures in a manner that challenges their evolutionary ability.
 During his 1863 trip, Heade observes the territorial nature of hummingbirds, specifically noting how they avoid one another or approach each other with aggression.31 He investigates this behavior by choreographing the close interaction of two male birds of differing species in Jungle Orchid and Hummingbirds (Peruvian Sheartail and the Ruby-Topaz Hummingbird) and other compositions in the 1870s.

 Interaction between the male Ruby-Topaz Hummingbird and male Peruvian Sheartail in Jungle Orchids and Hummingbirds.

-Darwin’s The Descent of Man, and Selection in Relation to Sex, published the year before Heade paints Jungle Orchid and Hummingbirds, blurs the line between the natural/animal and human kingdom by standardizing the conception of beauty, selection, and other ‘innate’ qualities.32, 33 Darwin’s publications propose a biocentric reconstruction of the human as a species existing among other life-forms, rather than as a superior genus that overrides evolutionary theory.34 In opposition to anthropocentric views that the Anthropocene readily slips into, biocentric reason of inter-species congruence inspires Heade’s ‘search’ for similarities between humans and nature.
-He reflects this preoccupation by anthropomorphizing two geographically distinct hummingbirds in a “face-off” or “conversation” in Jungle Orchid and Hummingbirds.
+Darwin’s The Descent of Man, and Selection in Relation to Sex, published the year before Heade paints Jungle Orchid and Hummingbirds, blurs the line between the animal and human kingdom by standardizing the conception of beauty, selection, and other ‘innate’ qualities.32, 33 Darwin’s publications propose a biocentric reconstruction of the human as a species existing among other life-forms, rather than as a superior genus that overrides evolutionary theory.34 This reason of inter-species congruence inspires Heade’s search for similarities between humans and nature.
+He reflects this study by anthropomorphizing two geographically distinct hummingbirds in a ‘face-off’ or ‘conversation’ in Jungle Orchid and Hummingbirds.

 In a novel attempt to balance humans and nature, Heade entangles both realms in this imaginative scene.
-The interactions he fosters between and among species reflect Heade’s greater interest in social dynamics, both faunal and human, in the face of empire.
+The interactions he fosters among species reflect Heade’s greater interest in social dynamics, both faunal and human, in the face of conquest.
 His hummingbirds become an experimentation of territory, displacement, and control.

 | Items from Yale University Collections |